Visa holders rush to board flights to US amid reprieve

 —

-This version of the story corrects when the White House clarified that green cards would be accepted in paragraph seven.

-Associated Press writers Cara Anna in Johannesburg; Alicia Caldwell in Washington; Amy Hanson in Denver; Robert Jablon in Los Angeles; Karin Laub in Amman, Jordan; Corey Williams in Detroit and AP Radio correspondent Julie Walker and freelance writer William Mathis in New York contributed to this story.
+Associated Press writers Cara Anna in Johannesburg; Alicia Caldwell in Washington; Amy Hanson in Helena, Montana; Robert Jablon in Los Angeles; Karin Laub in Amman, Jordan; Hamza Hendawi in Cairo; Corey Williams in Detroit and AP Radio correspondent Julie Walker and freelance writer William Mathis in New York contributed to this story.